Sue: I bet the Moon was very topical when this first went out.

-Sue: You mean, they’re all going to be like this from now on?
+Sue: You mean they’re all going to be like this from now on?
 Really?
-Oh dear…
+Oh no.

-When the Moonbase’s hull is breached, all hell breaks loose.
-They try to plug the gap with some loose fabric, but it doesn’t work.
+When the Moonbase’s hull is breached, the crew try to plug the gap with some loose fabric, but it doesn’t work.
 Strange, that.

 Sue: Stick Bob in there!
 He could plug it up!

-Eventually, the tray Polly that used to serve the coffee saves the day.
-Seriously.
-It’s worth pointing out that Kit Pedler was a real scientist.
+A tray, which Polly was using to serve coffee on earlier, saves the day.
+I think it’s worth pointing out here that Kit Pedler was a real scientist.

-Me: I’ve surprised that the French bloke hasn’t surrendered already.
+Me: I’m surprised the French bloke hasn’t surrendered already.

 Sue: I love the way the lead Cyberman reacts to the fact that their big gun doesn’t work.
 It’s priceless.

-And then, with just a few minutes to go, the Doctor comes up with a cunning plan.
+And then, with only a few minutes left to spare, the Doctor comes up with a cunning plan.

-The plan, such as it is, involves hanging on a very expensive piece of equipment and hoping for the best.
+The plan, such as it is, involves hanging onto a very expensive piece of equipment and hoping for the best.

-Sue: The Doctor couldn’t even sort it out himself – the commander had to do all the heavy lifting for him and he’s probably over 70 years old.
+Sue: The Doctor couldn’t even sort this out himself – the commander had to do all the heavy lifting, and he’s probably 70 years old!
 This Doctor is just taking the piss.
-The commander is the real hero of this story.
+The commander is the real hero.

-When the Cybermen start drifting aimlessly away into space, Sue laughs.
+When the Cybermen drift aimlessly away into space, Sue laughs.
 But it’s an affectionate laugh.
 I think.

-Back in the TARDIS, the Doctor has found the button that activates the TARDIS’s previously unheard of ‘Trailer Mode’, and when he gives his companions a peek into their next adventure.
+Back on the TARDIS, the Doctor has found the button that activates the ship’s previously unheard of ‘Trailer Mode’, and he gives his companions a preview of their next adventure.
 Polly practically wets herself with fear.

-Sue: Would you really scream at a crab’s claw like that?
-It could be a normal crab claw hanging off the top of the camera.
-From a rock pool in Cornwall, probably.top
+Sue: Would you really scream at a crab claw like that?
+It could be a normal-sized crab claw hanging off the camera for all she knows.
+From a rock pool in Cornwall, probably.

 Sue: That was a good effort, I suppose.
-The Doctor isn’t doing it for me, though.
+This Doctor still isn’t doing it for me though.
 He needs to buck his ideas up.